Quantum of Solace: Home media

-Quantum of Solace was released on DVD and Blu-ray by MGM via 20th Century Fox Home Entertainment in Australia, the UK and North America from 18 to 24 March 2009.
+Quantum of Solace was released on DVD and Blu-ray by MGM Home Entertainment via 20th Century Fox Home Entertainment in Australia, the UK and North America from 18 to 24 March 2009.
 On the DVD sales chart the film opened at No. 3, grossing $21,894,957 from 1.21m DVD units sold.
 As of 1 November 2009, 2,643,250 DVD units were sold, generating $44,110,750 in sales revenue.
 These figures do not include Blu-ray sales or DVD rentals.
 The DVDs were released in both a standard one-disc set and a deluxe two-disc special edition.
 There are no audio commentaries or deleted scenes on these editions.
+An Ultra HD Blu-ray release was released on October 22, 2019.

 Reception

 Box office

 Upon its opening in the UK, the film grossed £4.9 million ($8 million), breaking the record for the largest Friday opening (31 October 2008) in the UK.
 The film then broke the UK opening-weekend record, taking £15.5 million ($25 million) in its first weekend, surpassing the previous record of £14.9 million held by Harry Potter and the Goblet of Fire.
 It earned a further £14 million in France and Sweden—where it opened on the same day.
 The weekend gross of the equivalent of $10.6 million in France was a record for the series, surpassing what Casino Royale made in five days by 16%.
 The $2.7 million gross in Sweden was the fourth-highest opening for a film there.

-The following week, the film was playing in sixty countries.
+The following week, the film was playing in 60 countries.
 It grossed the equivalent of $39.3 million in the UK, $16.5 million in France and $7.7 million in Germany on 7 November 2008.
 The film broke records in Switzerland, Finland, United Arab Emirates, Nigeria, Romania and Slovenia.
 Its Chinese and Indian openings were the second-largest ever for foreign-language films.

 The film grossed $27 million on its opening day in 3,451 cinemas in Canada and the United States, where it was the number one film for the weekend, with $67.5 million and $19,568 average per cinema.
 It was the highest-grossing opening weekend Bond film in the US, and tied with The Incredibles for the biggest November opening outside of the Harry Potter series.
 From the British opening on 31 October, through to the US opening weekend on 14 November, the film had grossed a total $319,128,882 worldwide.
 The film grossed $168.4 million in Canada and the US, and $421.2 million in other territories, for a total of $589.6 million.